by Texas Homesteader ~

 Many people are becoming painfully aware of the environmental cost of all those single-use plastic shopping bags.
 And sadly, a shockingly small percentage of plastic bags are ever actually recycled.

-More & more you just find them blowing through fields or clogging our waterways.
+More & more often you just find them blowing through fields or clogging our waterways.

 And what about paper shopping bags, are they really any better?
 Sure they’re made from a more renewable resource.
 But they still take resources to produce and since they’re heavier they cost more to transport.